DefectDojo/django-DefectDojo/docs/content/en/getting_started/upgrading.md

 If you have installed DefectDojo on "iron" and wish to upgrade the installation, please see the [instructions in the repo](https://github.com/DefectDojo/godojo/blob/master/docs-and-scripts/upgrading.md).

+## Upgrading to DefectDojo Version 2.22.x.

+There are no special instruction for upgrading to 2.22.0.
+Check the [Release Notes](https://github.com/DefectDojo/django-DefectDojo/releases/tag/2.22.0) for the contents of the release.

 ## Upgrading to DefectDojo Version 2.21.x.

 There are no special instruction for upgrading to 2.21.0.
 Check the [Release Notes](https://github.com/DefectDojo/django-DefectDojo/releases/tag/2.21.0) for the contents of the release.